The following Corporate practice note provides comprehensive and up to date legal information covering:

 For general information, see Practice Note: Allotment and issue of shares—introductory points.
 For information on the allotment and issues of shares for other types of companies, see Practice Notes: Allotment and issue of shares—private companies with one class of shares and Allotment and issue of shares—listed companies.

-Subject to certain exceptions, a director of a private company with only one class of shares in issue that proposes to allot shares of the different class as that in existence, a private company with more than one class of shares in issue or a public unlisted company must
+Subject to certain exceptions, a director of a private company with only one class of shares in issue that proposes to allot shares of the different class as that in existence, a private company with more than one class of shares in issue or a public unlisted company must not exercise any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.